ariga/atlas-examples/atlashcl/migrate-diff-hcl/README.md

-### Example for declarative migrations using HCL schema
+### Example for versioned migrations using HCL schema

 1\.
 Log in using `atlas login`.